Quantum Integrability and Generalised Quantum Schubert Calculus: Bethe vectors as idempotents

 \subsection{A residue formula for the structure constants}

 We now describe the resulting generalised matrix algebra $qh_{n}^{\ast }$ in the spin basis $\{v_{\lambda }\}_{\lambda \subset (k^{n})}$.
-Introduce a family of operators $\{\boldsymbol{G}_{\lambda }\}_{\lambda \subset (k^{n})}\subset \limfunc{End}\mathcal{V}_{n}^{q}$ via the following eigenvalue equation
+Introduce a family of operators $\{\boldsymbol{G}_{\lambda }\}_{\lambda \subset (k^{n})}\subset \operatorname{End}\mathcal{V}_{n}^{q}$ via the following eigenvalue equation

 This \emph{defines} the operators $\boldsymbol{G}_{\lambda }$, since the Bethe vectors form an eigenbasis and the eigenvalues separate points.
-Recall from Section \ref{sec:grothendieck} that the factorial Grothendieck polynomials form a basis \cite[Thm 4.6]{McNamara}.
-Below we give an explicit, basis independent construction of $\boldsymbol{G}_{\lambda }$ in terms of the transfer matrix $H(x)$.
+Recall from Section \ref{sec:grothendieck} that the factorial Grothendieck polynomials form a basis in the ring of symmetric polynomials \cite[Thm 4.6]{McNamara}.
+Below we give an explicit, basis independent construction of $\boldsymbol{G}_{\lambda }$ in terms of the transfer matrix $H(x_i|t)$.

 \begin{corollary} In the spin basis (\ref{spin basis}) the product (\ref{idempotent_def}) is given by